 Soften Lines with Plants

 Overview: When it comes to this upscale firepit landscape design, Mike Pyle had a clear goal in mind.
 "There are a lot of hard lines in that area and I use plants to soften them up, as well as hide the neighbor roofs and telephone poles behind."
 He accomplishes this with a wall of bamboo behind the semi-circle seating.
 He anchors either side with the statuesque Euphorbia ammak.
-He uses fescue grass at the base of the towering Euphorbia to soften the transition from the striking vertical succulent to the pavement.
+He uses fescue grass at the base of the towering Euphorbia.
+This softens the transition from the striking vertical succulent to the pavement.

 Mike uses freestanding firepits of his own design and surrounds them with equally sophisticated outdoor furniture and hardscape materials.
-In the lounges pictured above, he softens the straight lines of the fence or wall with a simple plant palette that sets the seating area against a backdrop of lush foliage.
+In the lounges pictured above, he softens the straight lines of the fence or wall with a simple plant palette.
+This sets the seating area against a backdrop of lush foliage.

-In the sitting room pictured above, Bird of Paradise (Strelitzia reginae) is paired with Senecio decaryii, which turns green when not in full sun.
+In the sitting room pictured above, Bird of Paradise (Strelitzia reginae) is paired with Senecio decaryii.
+This turns green when not in full sun.
 Banana plants or cannas paired with Mt.
 Everest Blue Chalksticks Senecio would achieve a similar look.

 Design advice: Use plants to soften transitions, hard angles, and straight lines.
-Tall plants like bamboo are perfect for providing privacy and hiding the realities of urban living, like telephone poles and electric lines.
-Choose plants with large leaves to surround seating areas with a serene lushness that invites visitors to sit back and relax.
+Tall plants like bamboo are perfect for providing privacy.
+They hide the realities of urban living, like telephone poles and electric lines.
+Choose plants with large leaves to surround seating areas with a serene lushness.
+This invites visitors to sit back and relax.